hwtrs/cloud-based-notes/README.md

 # **Cloud-Based Notes**

-A simple cloud-based notes application that allows users to create, edit, and manage notes securely.
+A simple cloud-based notes application that allows users to create, edit, and manage notes.
+Notes are absolutely not-secure, obviously don't create an account with login information that you use for other services, don't store sensitive information within the app.

 ## **Features**